greilick-industries/rcatc-scripts-grblhal/README.md

 The tool is now synced and the TLO recorded.
 These values will persist and be tracked for the remainder of your session.

 The TLO is employed and tracked using `G43.1 Zx`.
-As long as you do not alter this value at any time, you can adjust your work Z with your normal workflow method using any tool that has been measured and each subsequent tool change and measurement will adust the tool length offset accordingly.
+As long as you do not alter this value at any time, you can adjust your work Z using any tool that has been measured.
+Each subsequent tool change and measurement will adust the tool length offset accordingly.

-If at any time during your session the tool gets out of sync through an unexpected stop in the middle of a tool change cycle, follow the same steps before resuming operations.
+If at any time during your session the tool gets out of sync through an unexpected stop in the middle of a tool change cycle, follow the steps above before resuming operations.

 ## Important Notes